 Quiz Time!

-When in a relationship, which are you more likely to do?
+When in a relationship, what are you more likely to do?

 Byte Author Uploaded Image